chinchang/IsoBlocks/README.md

 ```
 var iso = new IsoBlocks(400); // pass the number of blocks to pre-generate
-iso.generate('Your Text Here'); // By Default starts from the center of the screen
+iso.generate('Your Text Here'); // By Default starts from lower left of the screen
 ```

 Position it: